travis-ci/travis.rb/README.md

 ...
 ```

-You can limit the repositories to monitor with `--my-repos` and `--repo SLUG`.
+You can limit it to a single repository via `--repo SLUG`.

 By default, you will receive events for both builds and jobs, you can limit it to builds only via `--build` (short `-b`):